-- 1. The "W" prefix is not included on the part marking. - 2.
-Only the 2nd letter is used for the part marking; WSON package type ZP is not used for the part marking. - 3.
+- 1. The "W" prefix and the Temperature designator "I" are not included on the part marking. - 2.
 Standard bulk shipments are in Tube (shape E).
-Please specify alternate packing method, such as Tape and Reel (shape T) or Tray (shape S), when placing orders. - 4.
-For special option Q devices, QE bit may be reset to 0 if Write Status Register command is only followed by 8-bit data (Status Register-1). - 5.
-For shipments with OTP feature enabled devices (P), please contact Winbond
+Please specify alternate packing method, such as Tape and Reel (shape T) or Tray (shape S), when placing orders. - 3 .For shipments with OTP feature enabled, please specify when placing orders.